DockYard-Academy/curriculum/README.md

 * Supervisor Basics and Fault Tolerance
 * Testing GenServers
 * Metaprogramming
-* Mix Projects & Processes
+* Mix Projects and Processes
 * Concurrency With Tasks
 * State Management With Agents and ETS
 * Rubix Cube Project